lwerdna/workbench/generate-decision-tree-id3/README.md

----
-typora-copy-images-to: ./assets
----

-This is an exercise from Chapter 3 of the book Machine Learning in Action.
-It's an algorithm for generating decision trees called ID3: https://en.wikipedia.org/wiki/ID3_algorithm
+This is an algorithm for generating decision trees called ID3: https://en.wikipedia.org/wiki/ID3_algorithm

-Here's the generated decision tree generated from [./gen-decision-tree.py](./gen-decision-tree.py):
+Here's the generated decision tree generated from [./gen-decision-tree.py](./gen-decision-tree.py).
+The dataset is from the book <u>Machine Learning in Action</u>.

 ![](./assets/decision-tree.svg)